 We all have leftovers lurking in our fridge.
 And no doubt, they are often lifesavers at the end of a long hard day of work.
 But what we often don’t realize is that some of these foods cause more harm than good after being reheated.
 From declining nutritional value to contamination by bacteria like Escherechia coli or Salmonella, these health risks are very real.

-Here are 6 foods that could potentially be unsafe to eat when they are reheated – particularly if they weren’t cooked or stored right.
+Here are 7 foods that could potentially be unsafe to eat when they are reheated – particularly if they weren’t cooked or stored right.

 There’s good reason most people eat their eggs freshly made.
 Besides tasting heaps better, it is also safer to avoid reheating eggs – unless you know how to do it right.
 Bacteria can thrive at temperatures between 40 °F and 140 °F and spoil the food or make you ill.
 Which is why leaving cooked eggs out at room temperature for a length of time and then reheating for use later is never a good idea.

 How to stay safe: According to the Food and Drug Administration (FDA), you can store cooked egg dishes in the refrigerator for a few days, but must consume no later than 3 to 4 days after.
 Also, avoid keeping the eggs out of your fridge for longer than 2 hours.
 This could be no more than an hour if it is warmer weather and temperatures are higher than 90 °F. When you reheat eggs, ensure they reach an internal temperature of at least 165 °F before you eat/serve them.1

 One food you should never ever reheat and reuse is oil that has been used for deep frying.
 While it can seem like a waste to toss out a big batch, it may be better for your health to do just that.
 When you heat oil to deep fry something, it destabilizes the structure of the oil and breaks it down.
-If you have heated it to over 375 °F, it accumulates a toxic substance called HNE or 4-hydroxy-2-trans-nonenal that raises your levels of bad low density lipoprotein (LDL) cholesterol.
+If you have heated it to over 375 °F, it accumulates a toxic substance called HNE or 4-hydroxy-2-trans-nonenal that raises your levels of bad low-density lipoprotein (LDL) cholesterol.
 This in turn is responsible for raising the risk of heart disease and stroke, among other things.2

 How to stay safe: When you reuse any oil that has been heated up for frying, it breaks down further and becomes more viscous and dark.
 If you notice reheated oil is gluey, dark, foamy, or acrid smelling, that’s a sign it isn’t safe for reusing.3

 Potatoes come with a caveat on this list.
 Not all potato-based foods are problematic when reheated.
 It all depends on how well you store the potatoes after cooking them.
 Unfortunately, potatoes are the ideal growing environment for botulism-causing bacteria Clostridium botulinum.
 If you leave them out to cool at room temperature and don’t put them away to chill in the refrigerator quickly, you run the risk of allowing the bacteria to thrive.
-If you seal up the potato, it locks out oxygen, making it even better for these bacteria.
+If you seal up the potato, it locks out oxygen, making it even more conducive for these bacteria to breed.
 This is also why storing cooked potatoes in foil has been linked to some cases of botulism.4 So when you do end up reheating them, especially if you just zap them quickly in the microwave and don’t let the heat penetrate all the way through, it could spell trouble.

 How to stay safe: Put cooked potatoes in the refrigerator almost as soon as you have finished your meal.